FordLabs/retroquest/README.md

 SPRING_PROFILES_ACTIVE=dockerdb ./gradlew bootRun withMaria
 ```
 ### Frontend
-If you are only working on the backend, a static build will be accessible from [localhost:8080](http://localhost:8080) after running `npm run build-prod`
+If you are only working on the backend, a static build will be accessible from [localhost:8080](http://localhost:8080) after running `yarn build-prod`

-Start the frontend with npm for live development:
+Start the frontend with yarn for live development:
 ```
-npm run start
+yarn start
 ```

 This will start the frontend with a proxy to direct all requests to localhost:8080 where the api is running.
 The application will start at [localhost:4200](http://localhost:4200)